Odds of Using Cord Blood

 - Science Daily Report on diabetes reversal with the "Stem Cell Educator" containing allogeneic cord blood.

-- Hearing Loss (clinical trial is for acquired sensorineural type)
+- Hearing Loss (clinical trial was for acquired sensorineural type, trial now on hold)

 - Statistics on 1 per 1000 births with bilateral sensorineural hearing loss of at least 40 dB from

 - Smith, RJH, Bale Jr, JF, & White, KR.
 Lancet 2005; 365:879-90 doi:10.1016/S0140-6736(05)71047-3

 - Animal study: Revoltella RP, et al. Cell Transplant 2008;17(6):665-678 PMID:18819255

 - Hypoplastic Left Heart Syndrome